 Examples of the kinds of behavior that could be defined as:

-- or acting in another way that a “parent” should not act
+- Acting in another way that a “parent” should not act

 One way to think about your rights as a parent is that you cannot be denied reasonable time with your child unless you have not acted like a parent.
 This would not include simple mistakes or misjudgments as there is no such thing as a perfect parent.

-We would be happy speak with you and work with you to ensure your custodial rights are protected.
+We work with you to ensure your custodial rights are protected.
 To learn more about North Carolina child custody law, call (919) 301-8843 or complete the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.